katre159/final-vuerm/README.md

 ##### `value?`

 Input value.
-Used for `radio` input.
+Used for `radio` inputs.
 Use `<Form>` `config` prop to set initial values, otherwise they will not be recorded in state.

 #### Events: